dicroce/mortgage_hacking/README.md

 # mortgage_hacking
-So, I saw this video on tic-tok where the creator claimed that it was smarter to use your down payment on the second payment instead of as a down payment.
+So, I saw this video on tik-tok where the creator claimed that it was smarter to use your down payment on the second payment instead of as a down payment.
 Before I believed him I had to model it for myself so I created this repo.

 Was he right?
 I did an experiment: